MikeyBower93/mikeybower93.github.io/posts/fun_with_flags.md

 # GenServers
 Initially when I started, I updated the time in the LiveView processes, however I soon realised that this didn't make a great deal of sense, as the time is absolute for anyone on the website so why have every connection updating the time when one place can do it centrally.

-Luckily GenServers give us the ability to have a robust process continuously running at a fast rate, whilst giving clients the ability to request the central state of that GenServer process, what is so great about this is not only how robust GenServers are, but how simple they are to write, for example:
+Luckily GenServers give us the ability to have a robust process continuously running at a fast rate, whilst giving clients the ability to request the central state of that GenServer process, what is so great about this is not only how robust GenServers are, but how simple they are to write, for example
 ```elixir
 defmodule LiveClocks.TimeZones do
   use GenServer